-25. MEMBERS' LIABILITY
+26. MEMBERS' LIABILITY

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding $\pounds$ 10 for the debts and liabilities contracted before he/she ceases to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £ 10 for the debts and liabilities contracted before he/she ceases to be a member.

-26. RELATED PARTY TRANSACTIONS
+27. RELATED PARTY TRANSACTIONS

-Owing to the nature of the Academy Trust's operations and the composition of the board of Governors being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy Trust's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the board of Governors being drawn from local public and private sector organisations, transactions may take place with organisations in which Governors have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

 Mr T Alexander, husband of Christina Alexander, governor, is employed by the academy.
-During the year he was paid a wage of £21,042 (2016 - £18,239).
+During the year he was paid a wage of £21,069 (2017 - £21,042).